jhndev5/jhndev5/README.md

 # 👋 Hey there!

 Welcome to my GitHub!
-I'm currently in my **3rd semester of Software Engineering**, exploring the world of programming and building up my skills one project at a time.
+I'm currently in my **2nd year of Software Engineering**, exploring the world of programming and building up my skills one project at a time.

 ## 🧠 What I Know

 - 💻 **Languages:**
   - Basic **Python**, **C**, and **SQL**
+  - Advanced **Git**
 - 🛠️ **Skills:**
   - Writing simple scripts and solving problems
   - Basic database queries and procedural programming